 Gaining Those Who Know God and Are Able to Testify to Him Is God’s Unchanging Wish

 What do you see in God’s promise to Abraham?
-God bestowed great blessings upon Abraham simply because he listened to God’s words.
-Although, on the surface, this seems normal, and a matter of course, in it we see God’s heart: God especially treasures man’s obedience to Him, and cherishes man’s understanding of Him and sincerity toward Him.
+God bestowed great blessings upon Abraham simply because he obeyed God’s words.
+Although, on the surface, this seems normal and a matter of course, in it we see God’s heart: God especially treasures man’s obedience to Him, and cherishes man’s understanding of Him and sincerity toward Him.
 How much does God cherish this sincerity?
 You may not understand how much He cherishes it, and there may well be none who realize it.
 God gave Abraham a son, and when that son had grown up, God asked Abraham to offer his son to God.
-Abraham followed God’s command to the letter, he obeyed, and his sincerity moved God and was treasured by God.
+Abraham followed God’s command to the letter, he obeyed God’s word, and his sincerity moved God and was treasured by God.
 How much did God treasure it?
 And why did He treasure it?
-At a time when no one comprehended God’s words or understood His heart, Abraham did something that shook the heaven and trembled the earth, and it made God feel an unprecedented sense of satisfaction, and brought God the joy of gaining someone who was able to obey His words.
-This satisfaction and joy came from a creature made by God’s own hand, and was the first “sacrifice” that man had offered to God and that was most treasured by God, since man was created.
+At a time when no one comprehended God’s words or understood His heart, Abraham did something that shook the heavens and made the earth tremble, and it made God feel an unprecedented sense of satisfaction, and brought God the joy of gaining someone who was able to obey His words.
+This satisfaction and joy came from a creature made by God’s own hand, and was the first “sacrifice” that man had offered to God and that was most treasured by God, ever since man was created.
 God had had a hard time waiting for this sacrifice, and He treated it as the first most important gift from man, whom He had created.
-It showed God the first fruit of His efforts and the price He had paid, and allowed Him to see the hope in mankind.
-Afterward, God had an even greater yearning for a group of such people to keep Him company, to treat Him with sincerity, to care for Him with sincerity.
-God even hoped that Abraham would live on, for He wished to have such a heart accompany Him and be with Him as He continued in His management.
+It showed God the first fruit of His efforts and of the price He had paid, and it allowed Him to see the hope in mankind.
+Afterward, God had an even greater yearning for a group of such people to keep Him company, to treat Him with sincerity, and to care for Him with sincerity.
+God even hoped that Abraham would live on, for He wished to have a heart such as Abraham’s accompany Him and be with Him as He continued in His management.
 No matter what God wanted, it was just a wish, just an idea—for Abraham was merely a man who was able to obey Him, and did not have the slightest understanding or knowledge of God.
-He was someone who fell far short of the standards of God’s requirements for man: knowing God, being able to testify to God, and being of one mind with God.
-And so, he could not walk with God.
+Abraham was someone who fell far short of the standards of God’s requirements for man, which are: knowing God, being able to testify to God, and being of one mind with God.
+So, Abraham could not walk with God.
 In Abraham’s offering of Isaac, God saw the sincerity and obedience of Abraham, and saw that he had withstood God’s test of him.
-Even though God accepted his sincerity and obedience, he was still unworthy of becoming God’s confidant, of becoming someone who knew God, and understood God, and was informed of God’s disposition; he was far from being of one mind with God and carrying out God’s will.
-And so, in His heart, God was still lonely and anxious.
+Even though God accepted his sincerity and obedience, he was still unworthy of becoming God’s confidant, of becoming someone who knew and understood God, and someone who was knowledgeable about God’s disposition; he was far from being of one mind with God and doing God’s will.
+So, in His heart, God was still lonely and anxious.
 The more lonely and anxious God became, the more He needed to continue with His management as soon as possible, and be able to select and gain a group of people to accomplish His management plan and achieve His will as soon as possible.
 This was God’s eager desire, and it has remained unchanged from the very beginning until today.
-Ever since He created man in the beginning, God has yearned for a group of overcomers, a group that will walk with Him and are able to understand, comprehend and know His disposition.
+Ever since He created man in the beginning, God has yearned for a group of overcomers, a group that will walk with Him and are able to understand, know and comprehend His disposition.
 This wish of God has never changed.
-Regardless of how long He still has to wait, regardless of how hard the road ahead, no matter how far off the objectives He yearns for, God has never altered or given up on His expectations for man.
-Now that I’ve said this, do you realize something of God’s wish?
-Perhaps what you’ve realized isn’t very profound—but it will come gradually!
+Regardless of how long He still has to wait, regardless of how hard the road ahead may be, and no matter how far off the objectives He yearns for may be, God has never altered or given up on His expectations for man.
+Now that I have said this, do you realize something of God’s wish?
+Perhaps what you have realized is not very profound—but it will come gradually!